 While no content marketing tool can take the place of effective marketing strategy and skilled marketers, having the right content marketing tools can certainly make your job easier, better and more efficient.

-Today, there exists hundreds of content marketing tools, some free or cost-effective and some cost much.
+Today, there exist hundreds of content marketing tools, some free or cost-effective and some cost much.

 These tools also serve tons of various purposes, from content ideation to creation to marketing, optimization, and more.

-Below are top content marketing tools that you should be using:
+Below are the top content marketing tools that you should be using: